A fisheye is one of my favourite lenses but if you thought you couldn’t live with the distortion, think again.

 When shooting with a fisheye, one of the most important things to remember is that tiny changes to your framing will have dramatic effects on your composition.
 If you’re shooting architecture, make certain your camera is completely level and the lens is square-on to the scene (a hot shoe spirit level is a cheap but worthwhile investment).

-There’s a range of situations where a fisheye lens can be your best friend…
+There are a range of situations where a fisheye lens can be your best friend…

 - Objects nearer to the camera appear much larger than those further away so a fisheye is ideal in situations where you want to emphasise scale.